BernVein/Session-Tracker-App/README.md

   <br>3.
 Added an info button when adding/editing a task.
   <br>4.
 Fixed a bug where if you start with a decimal and if it starts with 0 in read time, the program crashes.
   <br>5.
 Label can accomodate until 20 characters, and read time will only accept 3 digits, because realistically, it is not recommended to study for more than 1 day straight.
+* **Version 1.3**:
+  <br>1.
+Fixed a bug where if you dismiss/open a session that doesn't exist, it crashes the application.
+  <br>2.
+Minor bugfix wherein it doesn't record your selected days when updating the session.
+  <br>3.
+Additional features added.

 ### Notes